-3 In 2019 the City of Harrisburg Police reported to call which was report as "harassment/terroristic threat"; however, no arrest was made, and the event was non-hate-crime related.
-This incident, while it does not fall within a Clery-reportable category, has been included in an abundance of transparency.
-4 All reported non-campus events for the Harrisburg Campus in 2021, 2020, and 2019 took place at Steelton-Highspire High School, adjacent to HU's aquaponics lab.
+3 All reported non-campus events for the Harrisburg Campus in 2022, 2021 and 2020 took place at Steelton-Highspire High School, adjacent to HU's aquaponics lab.
 No incidents were reported directly within the area of HU's program.